erstec/APRS-ESP/README.md

 ## USING LILYGO T-TWR PLUS V2.0 BOARD
 ### Introduction
-LilyGo T-TWR V2.0 is a compact board with ESP32-S3 MCU, SA868 2W RF Module, OLED display, USB-C connector, 18650 battery holder, GPS receiver and integrated LiPo charger/PMU.
+LilyGo T-TWR Plus V2.0 is a compact board with ESP32-S3 MCU, SA868 2W RF Module, OLED display, USB-C connector, 21700/18650 battery holder, GPS receiver and integrated LiPo charger/PMU.

+### NO MODIFICATIONS REQUIRED
+In theory ESP32-S3 can be used with PDM mode for AFSK transmitting and some (maybe) method for receiving.
+Currently I don't have so much time to implement ESP32-S3 support, as there is a lot what to do in current hardware implementation, like adding features and fixing bugs.
+*Contributions of using PDM mode for AFSK transmitting and any other methods for receiving are highly appreciated!*

+### MODIFICATIONS REQUIRED
 This board is suitable for APRS-ESP32 project, but it uses ESP32-S3 MCU, which don't have DAC and I2S ADC functionality, so existing code, written for ESP32 MCU can't be used straight way.
 This board also have some hardware limitations, that need to be addressed.
 I've own few of these boards and made some modifications to make it work with APRS-ESP32 project.